rosano/sharesnip/os-app/open-guide/text-en.md

 ## Sending a playlist

-1. Press the *JBXPlayStashButtonText* button.
+1. Press the *SNPPlayStashButtonText* button.
 2. Select one or more items from the list, then press OK.
-3. Re-order if necessary by dragging or pressing the arrow buttons, then press *JBXPlayShareCopyButtonText*.
+3. Re-order if necessary by dragging or pressing the arrow buttons, then press *SNPPlayShareCopyButtonText*.

 ## Receiving a playlist

-The items are grouped at the top of the list in a section called *JBXPlayChunkInboxText*.
+The items are grouped at the top of the list in a section called *SNPPlayChunkInboxText*.
 These mostly behave like any other item, but they are not editable and will not appear without clicking the shared link.
 Try a [sample playlist](https://go.rosano.ca/joybox-sample-playlist).

-Clear the inbox by pressing *JBXPlayClearInboxButtonText*.
+Clear the inbox by pressing *SNPPlayClearInboxButtonText*.

-Add an inbox item to your collection by pressing the *JBXPlayDetailToolbarQueueButtonText* button.
+Add an inbox item to your collection by pressing the *SNPPlayDetailToolbarQueueButtonText* button.

 # API Parameters

-`JBX_GUIDE_BOOKMARKLET_ORIGINJBXPlayRoute/#PARAM=TEXT`
+`SNP_GUIDE_BOOKMARKLET_ORIGINSNPPlayRoute/#PARAM=TEXT`

 <div class="OLSKDecorNotice">